NguyenAnh28/NguyenAnh28/README.md

 ![](leetguard.png)

 👋 Hi guys, Ryan here.
 I am a sophomore at UMass working on delivering my idea LeetGuard (coming very very soon).
 If you are at UMass, you might catch me day dreaming at the Du Bois library.
-If you do, please (wake me up) say hi and remind me that I'm unemployed.
+If you do, please (wake me up) remind me that I'm unemployed.

 💻 Tech Stack: